 Island of Raiatea

 As legend has it, Raiatea and Tahaa were originally one island.
 That is until a giant eel swallowed a young girl.
-Possessed by her spirit the enrage created brake through the surface of the earth causing the sea to gush.
+The eel, possessed by her spirit the enrage, created a brake through the surface of the earth causing the sea to gush.
 The impact of the water cut the island in two, and Raiatea and Tahaa were created.

 |